vfmac-robotics/Over_Under_TeamA/README.md

 ### Elevation Mechanism
 We have not found out a viable solution for the elevation idea.
 We had the idea for hooks but it just isn't sturdy enough.
 For this competetion we will be missing out on some points.
 This [entry](EngineeringNotebook/10_26_notebook_entry.md) contains our possible solution.

+For more details, please refer to our entrys in the notebook directory.